apache/tvm-rfcs/rfcs/0050-roadmaps.md

 ### Tooling

-The roadmap utilizes Github Projects as the underlying tooling mechanism.
-This maximizes reuse of existing content tracked in Github, and is very user-friendly for existing Github users.
+The roadmap utilizes GitHub Projects as the underlying tooling mechanism.
+This maximizes reuse of existing content tracked in GitHub, and is very user-friendly for existing GitHub users.

 This RFC proposes to place the TVM roadmaps directly in the `apache/tvm` repository, since the roadmap is intended to be a community-focused project, and having the roadmaps directly in TVM would